List of 2009 Indian Premier League personnel changes

-This is a list of all personnel changes for the 2009 Indian Premier League.
+This is a list of all personnel changes for the 2009 Indian Premier League (IPL).

 Retirement

 Trades

 Teams were reluctant to trade initially due to the troubled economic times and the general desire to concentrate on building a well-rounded team as opposed to making profits out of trades.

 Signings

 Pre-auction signings

 With most international players (barring members of the England squad and Indian Cricket League players) signing up for the first season on multi-season contracts, the emphasis for off-season signings for 2009 were possible up-and-coming young players from international domestic circuits.
 Some teams, including the Delhi Daredevils sent scouts to domestic and 'emerging player' matches held in Australia to sign up players.

 Post Auction Signings

-Any 'unsold' players as well as players sought after as replacements for Pakistani players who would be unable to play for their IPL team in 2009 can be signed on after the auction.
+Any 'unsold' players as well as players sought after as replacements for Pakistani players who would be unable to play for their IPL team in 2009 could be signed on after the auction.